KxSystems/docs/docs/ref/dotz.md

 .z.ac:(requestText;requestHeaderAsDictionary)
 ```

-Lets you define custom code to authorize/authenticate a HTTP request
+Lets you define custom code to authorize/authenticate an HTTP request.
 e.g. inspect HTTP headers representing  oauth tokens, cookies, etc.
 Your custom code can then return different values based on what is discovered.